-During pregnancy your blood pressure will be checked at every antenatal appointment.
-This is because a rise in blood pressure can be the first sign of pre-eclampsia, often called 'pregnancy-induced hypertension' (PIH) or 'pre-eclamptic toxaemia' (PET).
+Pre-eclampsia is a serious condition that can occur during pregnancy where there is high blood pressure and abnormal kidney function.
+During pregnancy your blood pressure will be checked at every antenatal appointment because a rise in blood pressure can be the first sign of pre-eclampsia, also called pregnancy-induced hypertension (PIH), pre-eclamptic toxemia and hypertensive disease of pregnancy.

-That is why routine antenatal checks are so important to look pre-eclampsia, and protein in your urine.
+This is why routine antenatal checks are so important.

 You probably won't notice these symptoms, but your doctor or midwife should pick them up during your antenatal appointments.